ddinu/observable/README.rst

 -----------------------

-You can subscribe to notifications using generic functors, functions or lambdas and can fire notifications that call your subscribed 'observers'.
+You can subscribe to notifications using generic functors, functions or lambdas and can fire notifications that call your subscribed *observers*.

 Only functions that have the correct number and types of parameters get called.